ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 Lattice_Data <- Fox_Lattice@data
 str(Lattice_Data)

-require(spdep)
-require(INLA)
+require(spdep)  # a package that can tabulate contiguity in spatial objects require(INLA)

 # Specify the adjacency matrix
-Lattice_Temp <- poly2nb(Fox_Lattice)
+Lattice_Temp <- poly2nb(Fox_Lattice)  # construct the neighbour list
-nb2INLA("Lattice.graph", Lattice_Temp)
-Lattice.adj <- paste(getwd(),"/Lattice.graph",sep="")
+nb2INLA("Lattice.graph", Lattice_Temp) # create the adjacency matrix in INLA format Lattice.adj <- paste(getwd(),"/Lattice.graph",sep="") # name the object

 inla.setOption(scale.model.default = F)
-H <- inla.read.graph(filename = "Lattice.graph")
+H <- inla.read.graph(filename = "Lattice.graph")  # and save it as a graph

 # Plot adjacency matrix
 image(inla.graph2matrix(H), xlab = "", ylab = "")
 ```
+This matrix shows the neighbouring for each cell.
+You have the cell numerical ID(`ZONE_CODE`) on both axis and you can find which cells they are neighbouring with (plus the diagonal which means that the cells neighbour with themselves).
-Note that in this case the cells were already sorted so they are only adjacent to ones with a similar name.
+Note that in this case the cells were already sorted in alphabetical order so they are only adjacent to ones with a similar name.
 When using administrative districts this matrix will likely be messier.

 {% capture link %}{{ site.baseurl }}/assets/img/tutorials/spatial-inla/FIG02b_Adjacency Matrix.jpeg{% endcapture %}
 {% include figure.html url=link caption="Adjacency matrix" %}